Yoav666s/dnd-wiki/collections/_races/nornfeld/trifling.md

 Your Dexterity score increases by 2 and your Charisma score increases by 1.

 ### Age
 Triflings can live for hundreds of years, and don't have much of a grasp on maturity or elders.
-Some live for a mere century, some for eons.

 ### Size
 Triflings are about the same size and build as goblins.
 Your size is Small.